How to define your servitization strategy: an interview with Hans Houmes, PA industrial manufacturing expert

 Hans: To put in bluntly, some companies don’t see servitization as something they need to worry about.
 Many are still using the traditional manufacturing model of producing products and finding clients to sell these products to.
 They see servitization very much as theory rather than something that’s reality.
 But we’re working with companies right now to see how they can craft a servitization strategy, so it’s essential for manufacturers to start exploring possibilities.

-How do you do create sustainable growth in manufacturing through Servitization?
+From Products to Services: how do you create sustainable growth in manufacturing through Servitization?

 PA: What are your top tips for companies who want to decide what their servitization strategy is?